emincerit/Rockbuster-SQL_Project/README.md

 ## Data Set

-It is relational Database, which contains 17 tables like films, customers, payments, actors, etc..
+It is a relational Database, which contains 17 tables like films, customers, payments, actors, etc..

 ## Project Vizualisation